aaccioly-demos/flyway-jpa-quickstart/README.md

 While Hibernate is generating valid SQL code, you can't really add `not null` columns to `PERSON` due to the fact that it has already been populated with some data.
-Even if you remove `not null` the unique constraint will fail.
+Even if you remove `not null`, the unique constraint will fail.

 It is very important to consider your data when writing migration scripts.
 The same script may be applied in multiple environments with tables in different states (e.g., data may have been added manually).
-As a rule of thumb it is best to avoid making assumptions about the data.
+As a rule of thumb, it is best to avoid making assumptions about the data.

-Fortunately the problem above is easily fixable.
+Fortunately, the problem above is easy to fix.
 We just need to make sure to load data to the new `SSN` column before making it `not null` and enabling the `unique` constraint.

 We could certainly write a complex ETL procedure to load data from different tables or external data sources.
-However, for the sake of simplicity I've modified the above script to generate fake data and saved it to [3__Add_SSN_to_person_table.sql][6]:
+However, for the sake of simplicity I've modified the script above to generate fake data and saved it to [3__Add_SSN_to_person_table.sql][6]:

 ```sql